quii/learn-go-with-tests/json.md

 }
 ```

-Next update our current test by putting some players in the league property of our stub and assert they get returned from our server.
+Next, update our current test by putting some players in the league property of our stub and assert they get returned from our server.

 ```go
 func TestLeague(t *testing.T) {